josephmluna/LabWebsite/lab_charter/index.md

 To foster collegiality, be the kind of lab member you would want to work with.
 Take initiative in maintaining shared spaces and resources, be mindful of scheduled time on equipment, and communicate effectively with your colleagues.
 Offer help willingly and ask for assistance when needed.
 Address any issues directly and respectfully.

-We have established practices to strengthen collaboration, such as participating in the recruitment process, maintaining transparent electronic notebooks, attending lab meetings, and developing project plans.
+We have established practices to strengthen ease of collaboration, such as participating in the recruitment process, maintaining transparent electronic notebooks, attending lab meetings, and developing project plans.
 I encourage open communication among all lab members to create a sense of community and facilitate productive collaborations.

 ## Work Hours